stooptoop/DesktopShortcutLauncher/README.md

 When first launched `DesktopShortcutLauncher.exe`, it will list the shortcut files in your `Desktop` directory.
 By editing the `launcherConfig.json`, you can target directories other than the desktop.

-No further installations or setups are required.
-Enjoy the convenience of managing and accessing your desktop shortcuts effortlessly with Desktop Shortcut Launcher!

 Please see [Configuration](#Configuration).